 Once you’ve configured the alert, click Finish.

-Now a designated person will receive an email if the user on the specified endpoint attempts to get root privileges.
+The person you’ve designated will now receive an email if a user on the specified endpoint attempts to obtain root privileges..

 With Syteca, you can create your own custom alerts or enable predefined ones.
-For instance, you can receive alerts when users try to upload files to the cloud, install an application, or type a specific word.
+You can choose to receive alerts when users try to upload files to the cloud, install an application, type a specific word, and more.

-To view the list of all triggered alert events, open the Alerts tab on the Monitoring Results page.
-You can open a suspicious session by clicking the Play icon — session playback starts with a selected alert event.
+To view the list of all triggered alert events, open the Alerts tab on the Activity Monitoring page.
+You can open a suspicious session by clicking the Play button — session playback starts at a selected alert event.

 Exporting a recorded session for forensic investigation

-With Syteca, you can export an entire user session or part of one for use as evidence during forensic investigation.
-The exported session can be viewed on any computer, even without access to Syteca’s interface.
+With Syteca, you can export an entire user session or just a part of it for use as evidence during forensic investigations.
+Exported SSH session recordings can be viewed on any computer, even without access to Syteca’s interface.
 The exported file is encrypted and protected from modification.

-To export a session, open it and click the Tool icon in the Session Player.
-Then select Forensic Export in the drop-down list.
+To export a session, open it and click the More icon in the Session Player.
+Then select Forensic Export from the drop-down list.

 In the pop-up window that appears, define your preferred settings and click Export.

-Once the export finishes, you can download the resulting file on the Forensic Export History tab on the Monitoring Results page.
+Once the export finishes, you can download the resulting file on the Forensic Export History tab on the Activity Monitoring page.

 Note: You will need to download the SytecaForensic Player to view the exported session.